 - Reveal of Cynonyc Chinatown Clothing Company's W.O.W 1 Year Anniversary sign

-Mingle with the WOW Project community over drinks and snacks, we'll have our 1 Year Anniversary mechandise and Zine on sale!
+Mingling with the W.O.W Project community over drinks and snacks, we'll have our 1 Year Anniversary mechandise and Zine on sale!

 May 11, 2017 - Chinatown Storytelling Open Mic Night